wp-graphql/wp-graphql/docs/submit-extension.md

 ## Community Feedback

 We welcome feedback on this policy and suggestions for improvement.
-Please share your ideas in the WPGraphQL GitHub Discussions or via our contact form on wpgraphql.com.
+Please share your ideas in the [WPGraphQL GitHub Discussions](https://github.com/wp-graphql/wp-graphql/discussions) or [WPGraphQL Discord](https://wpgraphql.com/discord).